MilesCranmer/PySR/docs/options.md

 The other terms say that each multiplication can only have sub-expressions of up to complexity 3 (e.g., 5.0 + x2) in each side, and cosine can only operate on expressions of complexity 5 (e.g., 5.0 + x2 exp(x3)).

+## Custom complexity

+By default, all operators, constants, and instances of variables have a complexity of 1.
+The sum of the complexities of all terms is the total complexity of an expression.
+You may change this by configuring the options:

+- `complexity_of_operators` - pass a dictionary of `<str>: <int>` pairs to change the complexity of each operator.
+If an operator is not specified, it will have the default complexity of 1.
+- `complexity_of_constants` - supplying an integer will make all constants have that complexity.
+- `complexity_of_variables` - supplying an integer will make all variables have that complexity.

 ## LaTeX and SymPy